Concept-based Explanations for Out-Of-Distribution Detectors: Implementation Details

 \mypara{OOD Datasets.} For the auxiliary OOD dataset for concept learning ($\Douttr$), we use the unlabeled images from MSCOCO dataset (120K images in total) \cite{lin2014mscoco}.
 We carefully curate the dataset to make sure that no images contain overlapping animal objects with our ID dataset (\ie 50 animal classes of Animals-with-Attributes \cite{xian2018awa}), then randomly sample 30K images.
 For OOD datasets for evaluation ($\Doutte$), we use the high-resolution image datasets processed by Huang and Li~\cite{Huang_MOS}.

-\mypara{Hyperparameters.} Throughout the experiments, we fix the number of concepts to $m = 100$ (unless specifically mentioned otherwise), and following the implementation of \cite{yeh2020completeness}, we set $\lambda_{\textrm{expl}} = 10$ and $\bfg$ to be a two-layer fully-connected neural network with $500$ neurons in the hidden layer.
+\mypara{Hyperparameters for Concept Learning.} Throughout the experiments, we fix the number of concepts to $m = 100$ (unless specifically mentioned otherwise), and following the implementation of \cite{yeh2020completeness}, we set $\lambda_{\textrm{expl}} = 10$ and $\bfg$ to be a two-layer fully-connected neural network with $500$ neurons in the hidden layer.
 We learn concepts based on feature representations from the layer right before the global max-pooling layer of the Inception-V3 model.
-We set the range of $\lambda_{\textrm{norm}}, \lambda_{\textrm{mse}}$ and $\lambda_{\textrm{sep}}$ (in Eqn. (\ref{equ: concept learning})) based on the scale of corresponding regularization terms (\ie $J_{\textrm{norm}}(\bfC, \bfg), J_{\textrm{mse}}(\bfC, \bfg)$ and $ J_{\textrm{sep}}(\bfC)$, respectively), for a specific choice of the OOD detector.
 After concept learning with $m$ concepts, we remove any duplicate (redundant) concept vectors by removing those with a dot product larger than $0.95$ with the remaining concept vectors~\cite{yeh2020completeness}.